jpaulm/gofbp/README.md

 Features include:

 - delayed start of goroutines (FBP processes), unless `MustRun` attribute is specified or the process has no non-IIP inputs (same as JavaFBP delayed start feature)
+- the reason for `MustRun` is that components are not triggered if there is no data incoming on their input ports (apart from closing down downstream processes as appropriate;  some components however need to execute in spite of this, e.g. WriteFile, and counting components.
 - optional output ports - see https://github.com/jpaulm/gofbp/blob/master/components/testrtn/writetoconsole.go